-The college is committed to promoting a culture of research and intellectual engagement (academic lectures are held each term), and the MCR's 'Thirsty for Knowledge Thursday' series is in its fifth year) and is able to consider applications for programmes in most fields.
+The college is committed to promoting a culture of research and intellectual engagement (academic lectures are held each term, and the MCR hosts ‘St Hugh’s Spotlight’ research evenings) and is able to consider applications for programmes in most fields.
 A College Advisor is assigned to each graduate student; these senior members of college can be consulted on academic or personal matters.

-Through membership of the Middle Common Room (MCR), graduate students are similarly involved in all aspects of sporting and social life at St Hugh's.
+Through membership of the Middle Common Room (MCR), graduate students are involved in all aspects of sporting and social life at St Hugh's.

 All graduate accommodation is on the main college site in the form of single study-bedrooms either in large Victorian houses or in the modern Dickson Poon Building.
 Accommodation is close to the dining hall, library and MCR social spaces; most rooms are available for single occupancy with studio flats occasionally available for couples.
 The college offers around 80 graduate rooms, 60 of which are en-suite; it is not possible to accommodate children.